anusheelchandra-zz/employee-event-service/employee-service/README.md

 1. This service only published employee UUID, Type(Create, Update or Delete) and timestamp.
 2. First there are multiple validation i have added to allow valid data for department and employee attributes.
 3. Email of an employee cannot be updated as it is unique.
+4. Basic authentication is enabled for Create, Update & Delete (user: admin, password: admin).
-4. If you try to create or update department of an employee which doesnt exist , error is returned.
+5. If you try to create or update department of an employee which doesnt exist , error is returned.
-5. This service publishe an event to RabbitMQ queue for each CREATE, UPDATE and DELETE.
+6. This service publishe an event to RabbitMQ queue for each CREATE, UPDATE and DELETE.
-6. There is basic authentication for Employee Controller which take in account the login and role for operations.
+7. There is basic authentication for Employee Controller which take in account the login and role for operations.

 ###  [What does it do ?](#technical-details)
 This api allows one to create departments.
 And then allows one to Create, Update and Delete employees mapped to department.